‘Destination Saturation’ and My New 10-Day Travel Rule

 Phase three of my Extended Disney Research Trip was a bit challenging–and not because it was the solo portion.
 As you may know by now, I love being on my own.
 I can go wherever I want, do whatever I want, and stay as long as I want.
 Heck, I drove to St. Augustine just because I could!
 No, it was not the alone-ness that got to me during phase three.
 It was something I’m calling ‘Destination Saturation’.

 After a while, a place ceases to be somewhere you are visiting and it becomes the world in which you live.
 This happened to us in Paris for sure (and really, what was I thinking?
 Two weeks in a place I’ve never been?)
 It happened to us on our road trip in certain locations, and it happened to me in Walt Disney World.
 Destination Saturation doesn’t have a set-in-stone time frame–it might take a week in, say, London, but only two days in, say, Halifax.
+Use this guide to explore vegan cuisine in Puerto Rico if you’re planning to visit Puerto Rico.

 It took ten days in Walt Disney World.